adityjoshi/adityjoshi/README.md

 ###

-I am a CS Engineer passionate about Building Systems and enjoys delving into the intricacies of Networking.I keep diving deep into engineering topics and share my learning across [socials](https://www.linkedin.com/in/adityjoshi/).
+I am a CS Engineer passionate about Building Systems and enjoys delving into the intricacies of Networking.
+I keep diving deep into engineering topics and share my learning across [socials](https://www.linkedin.com/in/adityjoshi/).
 To put my learning to practice, I keep building things on the side and a few of my learning and  good hobby projects include

 -   [HostelEase](https://github.com/adityjoshi/back-go) - a reimplementation of Hostel Grievance Redressal in Go
 -   [GoCo](https://github.com/adityjoshi/goco) - a lightweight bencoding parser implemented in Go